 This class is for beginning yoga students, those with special needs, and anyone who enjoys a mild gentle stress management practice.
-You will learn proper alignment in the yoga position, how to adjust a yoga position to your level of flexibility, proper breathing, the art of relaxation and mental focus
+You will learn proper alignment in the yoga position, how to adjust a yoga position to your level of flexibility, proper breathing, the art of relaxation and mindful awareness.

 This is a gentle practice that encourages deep relaxation.
 Learn the art of conscious relaxation while resting in support postures that help quiet and calm the mind and body.
-Treat yourself to an hour of restorative yoga each week, and learn poses you can practice at home to relax and to renew.
-Restoration yoga restores balance physically, emotionally and mentally.
+Treat yourself to an hour of restorative yoga each week and learn poses you can practice at home to relax and renew.
+Restorative yoga creates a delicate balance between body, mind, and spirit.

-The Vinyasa yoga class is more of a dynamic flowing practice, adding variations of the sun salutation to yoga warm ups.
-This class is for students that have been practicing yoga regularly for a year or two or longer.
+The Vinyasa yoga class is a class that transitions a yoga student from Hatha yoga into a flowing practice, adding variations of the sun salutation to yoga warm ups.
+This class is for students that have been practicing yoga regularly for a year or more.
 It builds on the hatha yoga class, developing the standing posture sequence, back arches, forward bends, and inverted postures.
-The Vinyasa class focuses on cardiovascular health, strength training, deepening flexibility, developing more balance and endurance, along with the yoga breathing, relaxation and mental focus.
-Each student at Lotus Yoga Center is guided to the most appropriate level of practice, where he / she will receive the most beneficial effect for the body and mind.
+This class guides the student towards cardiovascular health, some gentle strength training, deepening flexibility, developing more balance and endurance, along with the yoga breathing, relaxation and mental awareness.
+Each student at Lotus is guided to the most appropriate level of practice, where he or she will receive the most beneficial effect for body & mind.

-The Vinyasa fire yoga class is a very dynamic session that incorporates intermediate and advanced poses by joining them together for a flowing practice.
-The classroom is heated to 85 degrees to encourage toxin release and enhance muscle flexibility.
+The Vinyasa fire yoga class is a dynamic session that incorporates intermediate and advanced poses by joining them together for a flowing practice.
+The classroom is heated to 75-80 degrees to encourage toxin release and enhance muscle flexibility.
 This class consists of sun salutations, a standing series which includes many inversion poses, a seated posture series and finishes with a guided meditation.
-This class is for students that have been practicing yoga regularly for a year or two or longer.
+This class is for students that have been practicing yoga regularly for a year or longer.

 This class is open to students enrolled in Lotus Yoga on-going programs, and is a key class to attend.
 Once a person has developed a good understanding of yoga basics, and has practiced regularly for six months to a year, this is where to learn to fine tune your practice.
 The student will learn how to attune to the yoga position mindfully, to harmoniously move into the position, and then to engage certain muscle actions to properly align the bones and joints (skeletal system).
 We also discuss aligning the visceral body and pranic body, creating good lines of energy.
 This class will be different from other classes, as there will not be a flow (vinyasa).
 We will do yoga warm ups, and than break down, in detail, each yoga position and slowly practice one posture at a time.
 After each pose, we will have a discussion, question and answer period.
 Finally, there will be a guided deep relaxation at the end of the session.
 This class is also open to yoga teachers, all styles and traditions welcome.